The Client - Server Architecture

 A client-server network allows computers such as mobile phones or laptops to access resources and services from a central computer on the Internet.
 This is what happens when you log in to servers located in the data centers of social media platforms or any games or cloud services that you use on daily basis.

-A major advantage of the client-server network is the central management of applications and data, where the rise of cloud computing has emerged.
+A major advantage of the client-server network is the central management of applications and data, where the rise of has emerged.

 The server that you connect to handles things like querying and interacting with its database, accessing files on a server, interacting with other servers, processing your inputs, and structuring web applications.